-The function of the cocoon is to protect the larva as it transforms into a chrysalis and then into a moth.
+The function of cocoon is to protect the larva while it transforms into a chrysalis and then into a moth.
 This transformation is a process that makes the animal particularly vulnerable.

-During egg production, the man removes chrysalises the cocoon after a week and divide them into males and females.
-In order to identify the sex, it is necessary to carefully observe the abdomen, which has special markings that make it possible to separate the males from the females and then to control the mating in order to plan the necessary crosses to obtain more productive breeds, such as the poly-hybrid used for commercial rearing (and also used in the educational kit), obtained by crossing 4 breeds.
+Before the start of egg production process, the man removes chrysalises the cocoon after a week and divide them into males and females.
+In order to identify the sex, it is necessary to carefully observe the abdomen, which has special markings that make it possible to separate the males from the females and then to control the mating in order to plan the necessary crosses to obtain more productive breeds, such as the polyhybrid used for commercial rearing (and also used in the educational kit), obtained by crossing 4 breeds.